tewhatuora/api-standards/docs/100-Glossary.md

   not been modified by a third party, also providing non-repudiation services;

-- **Personally Identifiable Information** is defined in secton 7(1) of the Privacy Act 2020 as:<br/>
+- **Personally Identifiable Information** is defined in section 7(1) of the Privacy Act 2020 as:<br/>
  (a) information about an identifiable individual; and<br/>
  (b) includes information relating to a death that is maintained by the Registrar-General under the Births, Death, Marriages, and Relationships Registration Act 2021 or any former Act (as defined in Schedule 1 of that Act).<br/><br/>
  Individual means a natural person, other than a deceased natural person.

 - **Protected Health Information**  refers to Health Information defined in clauses 3(1) and 4(1) of the [Health Information Privacy Code 2020 (HIPC)](https://www.privacy.org.nz/assets/New-order/Privacy-Act-2020/Codes-of-practice/Health-information-privacy-code-2020/HIPC-Amendment-No-1/Consolidated-Code-incorporating-Amendment-No-1.pdf).
 The code applies to the following information or classes of information about an identifiable individual:<br/>
 (a) about the health of that individual, including their medical history; or<br/>
 (b) information about any disabilities that individual has, or has had; or<br/>
 (c) information about any health services or disability support services that are being provided, or have been provided, to that individual; or<br/>